 The Blended/Online Course Development Program supports faculty in the redesign of existing TCNJ courses for blended or online learning.
 Training will involve a combination of asynchronous and synchronous work.
 At the end of the training, the redesigned blended or online course will be fully built and ready to launch.
 Applications are subject to approval, capacity limits, and strategic prioritization by deans and Academic Affairs.

 The blended/online course development program typically runs all year long with new cohorts starting every semester.
-The program runs over either a 10-week standard session or a condensed 5-week session depending on demand and time of year.
-The training involves guided course building through the Center for Excellence Teaching and Learning’s online best practices training process.
+The program runs over either a 9-week standard session or a condensed 5-week session depending on demand and time of year.
+The training involves guided course building through the Center for Excellence in Teaching and Learning’s online best practices training process.